alt3media/Program/housing.md

 # Housing

-Stable affordable housing is fundamental to a strong and prosperous community.
+Stable, affordable housing is fundamental to strong families and prosperous communities.
+The problem with housing today is that it has become a wealth creation vehicle for property investors, property developers and banks.

-* Implementation of the Social Mortgage concept as outlined below.
+* Implementation of a Social Mortgage scheme.
+Some suggestions for how this could work are outlined below.
 * Complete ban on the sale of residential and rural property to non-Australian citizens.
-* Development of stronger, more viable regions to encourage the decentralisation of the Australian population to areas where housing is cheaper.
+* Development of stronger, more viable regions to encourage the decentralisation of the Australian population to areas where housing is more affordable and communities more liveable.

 ## The Social Mortgage